styladev/widget/README.md

     offset      // (default: 0) amount of entries to skip target      // (default: document.body) mount point of the widget.
 Accepts
-                // DOM elements and selector strings };
+                // DOM elements and selector strings
+    newTab      // (default: false) open links in a new tab };
 ```